robpomeroy/A-Home-for-Mo/content/homepage/a-home.md

 around me.
 But I also need my carers.

 Also, I've never been able to have my friends round.
 There just isn't enough room for all the wheelchairs!
+It would be amazing to have space for them to visit and perhaps watch a film or enjoy some music therapy together.

 ![a ceiling track hoist](images/track-hoist.jpg)